 - 11.1 Issuing conditional certificates is specific to each jurisdiction based on specific needs.
-It is recommended that conditional certificates are used only in special circumstances where there are no other reasonable alternatives and it is in the public interest. - 11.2 A certificate is issued only to the Operator(s) designated by the owner.
+It is recommended that conditional certificates are used only in special circumstances where there are no other reasonable alternatives and it is in the public interest. - 11.2 A certificate is issued only to the operator(s) designated by the owner.
 A conditional certificate shall be restricted to the individual's place of employment.
-Conditional certificates shall be clearly marked as conditional and restricted. - 11.3 Operators with conditional certificates are not eligible for reciprocity with other jurisdictions under the Canadian Free Trade Agreement. - 11.4 A certificate is issued to the individual not to the facility.
+Conditional certificates shall be clearly marked as conditional and restricted. - 11.3 Operators with conditional certificates are not eligible for reciprocity with other jurisdictions under the Agreement on Internal Trade.